 Zeitgeist: Abstract Art of Eastern Origin

 Zeitgeist: Abstract Art of Eastern Origin is the latest offering from Asia Art Center’s recent “The Spirit of the East” series and brings together important artists who were born in Mainland China then moved to Taiwan in the post war period and went on to influence the development of modern Taiwanese art, including founder of the “Fifth Moon Group” Lifang and other important members Chen Ting-shih, Yuyu Yang, Fong Chung-Ray, Chuang Che and Han Hsiang-Ning; “Eastern Painting Group” founder Lee Yuan-chia and other members Chu Weibor and Lee Shi Chi; “Lan Young Group” founding member Wang Pan-Youn; Others include “Free Art Society” founder Liu Sheng-Rong, who was born in Taiwan but later developed in Japan.
 This exhibition systematically showcases the evolution of Taiwanese art from traditional to modern and the rich diversity of this process.
 Through the research undertaken for this exhibition viewers are introduced to the great vitality of eastern culture in modern art and another exploration of “The Spirit of the East.”
 Asia Art Center is pleased and honored to have the generous support from The LYC Foundation in London to loan 4 important ink and watercolor pieces of Li Yuan-chia “Taipei period” works.
 With this opportunity, Li’s work has finally made his first presentation in Beijing.
-This Exhibition will be on view till December 1st.

 The Chinese title of the exhibition Feng Lin Huo Shan (renamed as Zeitgeist in English title) comes from Chapter 7: Compete for Superiority in Sun Zi’s classic Art of War, in which he writes: “As swift as the wind, as gentle as a forest, as fierce as a fire, as unshakable as a mountain.”
 This quote represents dynamic images of different speeds and serves as a starting point for a visual analysis of the brushwork of abstract painting and composition.
 Other than the dichotomy of “cold abstraction and “warm abstraction” in Western art theory, we also focus on the Golden Mean approach of “combining activity and inertia” in Eastern dialectic philosophy, in an attempt to compare and organize the images, composition, brushwork and texture in works by the 11 participating artists.
 This is also part of a broader search for a dynamic spectrum in which there exists boundless potential between activity and inertia.